chrplr/PCBS/README.md

 Learn about Conway's [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 Watch [this](https://www.youtube.com/watch?v=S-W0NX97DB0) and (that)[https://www.youtube.com/watch?v=C2vgICfQawE] videos.

 * Implement an [Elementary cellular automaton](https://en.wikipedia.org/wiki/Elementary_cellular_automaton).
 The aim is to reproduce the graphics shown at the bottom on the previous page.
+You can start from the template [1d-ca.py](cellular-automata/1d-ca.py).
+Alternatively, you can take inspiration from the excellent [_Think Complexity_](http://greenteapress.com/wp/think-complexity-2e/) by Allen B. Downey.

 * Implement the Game of Life.

-If you really enjoy Cellular Automata, you can read Stephen Wolfram's [_A New Kind of Science_](https://en.wikipedia.org/wiki/A_New_Kind_of_Science).
+* Going futher: If you enjoy Cellular Automata, you can read Stephen Wolfram's [_A New Kind of Science_](https://en.wikipedia.org/wiki/A_New_Kind_of_Science).
 A more general book about Complexity is Melanie Mitchell's _Complexity: a guided tour_.
-For python's implementations, look at the excellent [_Think Complexity_](http://greenteapress.com/wp/think-complexity-2e/) by Allen B. Downey.

-## Language Parsing
+## Natural Language Parsing

 Parsing refers to building the syntactic structure of a sentence from the linear sequence of words that compose it.
 Explore the [various parsing algorithms](http://www.nltk.org/book/ch08.html)using the [Natural Language Toolkit](https://www.nltk.org/).